speechbrain/speechbrain/recipes/TIMIT/ASR/CTC/train/README.md

 # TIMIT ASR with CTC models.
 This folder contains the scripts to train a CTC system using TIMIT.
+TIMIT is a speech dataset available from LDC: https://catalog.ldc.upenn.edu/LDC93S1

 # How to run
 python train.py train/train.yaml

 # Results
 | Release | hyperparams file | Val.
 PER | Test PER | Model link | GPUs |
 |:-------------:|:---------------------------:| -----:| -----:| --------:| :-----------:|
 | 20-05-22 | train.yaml |  --.- | --.- | Not Available | 1xV100 32GB |